 October 30, 2018: Watson AI Services will enable IAM and Resource Groups in US-South (Dallas) and EU-DE (Frankfurt) data centers

-October 30, 2019: Watson AI Services will deprecate Cloud Foundry in ALL data centers
+October 30, 2019: Watson AI Services will deprecate Cloud Foundry-based service instances in ALL data centers

 What are the implications?